ErikBoesen/gimp-web/content/news/2018-03-25_GIMP_2.10_RC1_Released/index.md

 The group's mask size is the same as group's size (i.e., the bounding box of its children) at all times.
-When the group's size changes, the mask is cropped to the new size — areas of the mask that fall outside of the new bounds are discarded and their data is lost (no undo), and newly added areas are filled with black (and hence are transparent by default).
+When the group's size changes, the mask is cropped to the new size — areas of the mask that fall outside of the new bounds are discarded, and newly added areas are filled with black (and hence are transparent by default).

 ### JPEG 2000 support ported to OpenJPEG